Love Poem: Elizabeth Wakes Again

 My head swims with its want of sleep, I'm too tired now

-To feel even traces of an acceptable anger
+To feel even traces of acceptable anger

 At all these nightly robberies of my rest.